imxtx/opencv-examples/README.md

 # OpenCV Examples

-There are lots of useful OpenCV examples, have fun!
+There are lots of OpenCV examples (mainly in Python3), have fun!

 **File Operations**: